hwkerr/volley-app/README.md

 # TODO

 Events
-- continue testing Save/Edit/Delete
+- Events section
+    - Make the search bar functional
 - Players section
     - Add a search bar
     - Add more buttons for the various properties of a player
-    - Buttons update database
+    - Make Buttons update database

 Players
 - When searching players, you can also search by Notes (added Name, Nicknames, Gender, Role, Contact Type, Affiliations)